 Store Manager: Mizumoto

-For 35 years, I've dedicated myself to the trumpet.
-As a used instrument specialist, I've personally inspected and sold over 1,000 Schilke trumpets, spanning vintage models to current ones.
-I understand the differences in playing feel based on design philosophies by era, bell taper variations, and bore designs.
-Schilke is never a "model student" suited for everyone.
-However, the sound it produces when played to its full potential is exceptional.
-I will honestly convey its true nature.
+With 35 years of experience working with trumpets, I have personally inspected and sold over 1,000 Schilke instruments—ranging from vintage to current models—as a specialist in pre-owned instruments.
+I have firsthand experience with the design philosophies of each era and understand the differences in playing feel resulting from variations in bell taper and bore design.
+Schilke is by no means a “model student” suitable for everyone.
+However, the sound it produces when played to its full potential is in a class of its own.
+I will honestly convey its true nature to you.

 Piccolo Trumpet